Skip to main content

 API keys

-Use the API keys API to store credentials for external model providers (Anthropic, OpenAI, Google, Cohere, Mistral, AWS, Azure, Roboflow, Cloudsight, Eden AI).
+Use the API keys API to store credentials for external model providers (Anthropic, OpenAI, Google).
 Keys are AES-256-GCM encrypted at rest.
 Two scopes are supported: user-level keys (visible only to the owner) and admin-level keys (a shared pool used as fallback).

 Endpoints